shuli-graph/latex_graph/README.md

 # latex_graph
-I want to redraw some graph by latex in order to add to my thesis.
+I want to redraw some classical graphs by latex in order to add to my thesis.

+##

+texlive2022, texstudio

+##run

+pdflatex